-A continued point of emphasis will be to reduce the amount of abusive and profane language that seems to becoming more prevalent.
-This will be a significant topic during staff training this year and staff will be instructed on how to deal with campers that do not understand the "negative" power of words.
+A continued point of emphasis will be to address and correct any abusive and profane language heard in camp.
+This is a significant topic during staff training and staff will be instructed on how to deal with campers that do not understand the

+"negative" power of words.
 All parents are requested to discuss this topic with their child.